Uiedbook/Exabase/README.md

   efficiency by keeping each table manager in it own space.
 - Exabase make an extensive use efficient algorithms for storage and query of data.
-- Consistency and Durability in log files and other very important files is achieved through an ACID complaint data processing mechanism which is optimized for crash recovery and consistency checks out of the box.
+- Consistency and Durability in log files and other very important files is achieved through an ACID complaint data processing mechanism.
-- Exabase achieves a high search query efficiency using a custom search indexing mechanism called Xtree, written from the ground up and great at categorical search indexing needs.
+- Exabase achieves a high search query efficiency using a custom search indexing mechanism called Xtree.

 # Current support runtimes.